top of page

 Interested in delving deeper into shoulder joint anatomy and biomechanics?

 Take a look at our shoulder anatomy video.
-In this presentation, we discuss the bones (osseous structures) that comprise the shoulder girdle.
+This presentation discusses the bones (osseous structures) that comprise the shoulder girdle.

 Conclusion

-In conclusion, the shoulder girdle, with its five joints, is a complex and sophisticated structure crucial for our daily activities.
-Dysfunctions within any of these joints can result in compensations and abnormal motion throughout the entire shoulder complex.
+In conclusion, the shoulder girdle has five joints and is a complex and sophisticated structure crucial for our daily activities.
+Dysfunctions within any of these joints can result in compensations and abnormal motion throughout the shoulder complex.
 Understanding the interrelationships and biomechanics of these joints is essential for effectively addressing shoulder injuries and dysfunction.

 As we proceed to Part 2 of "Shoulder Injuries," we will explore the soft tissue structures connected directly to the shoulder blades (scapulae) and examine how restrictions in any of these structures can easily cascade, leading to the development of abnormal motion patterns (dyskinesis), impingement syndromes, and various other issues.
 By increasing our knowledge of the shoulder's anatomy and the implications of dysfunction, we can better identify potential problems, prevent injuries, and facilitate rehabilitation when needed.